GreenteaOS/Tofita/.github/ISSUE_TEMPLATE/feature-proposal.md

 ---

+**Is you bug report relates to kernel, and you're a kernel contributor?**

+If you're not sure, fill bug report here: https://github.com/GreenteaOS/Greentea/issues

 **Is your feature request related to a problem?
 Please describe.**

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]